RingMo-Aerial: An Aerial Remote Sensing Foundation Model With Affine Transformation Contrastive Learning: Experiments

 \subsubsection{Ablation Experiments on pre-training}

 We utilize UperNet model on UAVID and Cascade RCNN model on Visdrone-DET.
-The comparative analysis involves three foundation models: the Swin Transformer Base model pre-trained on ImageNet22K \cite{deng2009imagenet}, the RingMo-Aerial model solely pre-trained with MIM, and the RingMo-Aerial model pre-trained with both MIM and CL.
+The comparative analysis involves three foundation models: RingMo pre-trained with MIM \cite{sun2022ringmo}, RingMo-Aerial solely pre-trained with MIM, and RingMo-Aerial pre-trained with both MIM and CL.
 This comparative investigation aims to substantiate the efficacy and consistency of the proposed method.

 The comparison is shown in Fig.\ref{fig:abl} and Tab.\ref{tab:abl}.
 The experimental findings reveal a progressive convergence speed and performance enhancement across the three foundation models.
-Notably, the RingMo-Aerial model trained with MIM and CL exhibits the swiftest convergence and attains the optimal performance.
+Notably, RingMo-Aerial trained with MIM and CL exhibits the swiftest convergence and attains the optimal performance.
 This observation underscores the synergistic relationship between the FE-MSA module proposed in this study and the MIM + CL pre-training strategy, affirming their mutually reinforcing nature and consistent effectiveness.

 In addition, models pretrained with MIM combined with CL exhibit enhanced adaptability when used with ARS-Adapter.
 Consequently, ablation studies were conducted to compare ARS-Adapter between models solely pretrained with MIM and those pretrained with both MIM and CL.
 Comparative results on the UAVID and VisDrone-DET datasets are presented in Tab.\ref{tab:abl_ad}.
 The experimental findings indicate that models additionally trained with CL significantly improve performance in both detection and segmentation tasks when fine-tuned with ARS-Adapter.